cognophile/NotaFresca/README.md

 ## NotaFresca
 When you need to take a note where content is the focus, think NotaFresca for a fresh content-focused perspective on note taking.

 To download the application, head over to the [Releases](https://github.com/cognophile/NotaFresca/releases) page and download the `.zip` file from the latest version.
-Unpack this locally (double-click the `.zip`) and you'll find the NotaFresca application.
+You can also download it from [the website](https://cognophile.github.io/NotaFres…) in various formats.
+To unpack the `.zip` locally, double-click it and you'll find the NotaFresca application.
 Drag this into your Applications folder, and voila!

 ![](imgs/notafresca-demo.gif)